corelight/zeek2es/Readme.md

 There are two scripts that will help you make your logs into data streams such as `logs-zeek-conn`.
 The first script is [process_logs_as_datastream.sh](process_logs_as_datastream.sh) and given a list of logs and directories, will import them as such.
-The second script is [process_logs_with_fswatch.sh](process_logs_with_fswatch.sh), and it is used to import logs as they are being created in a directory.
+The second script is [process_log.sh](process_log.sh), and it can be used to import logs as they are created in a directory.
 Both scripts have example command lines if you run them without any parameters.

 ```